gzcch/cch.github.io/index.md

 ## About Me

-I am an undergraduated student majoring in Computer Science and Technology at <a href="https://en.uestc.edu.cn/" target="_blank"> University of Electronic Science and Technology of China (UESTC)</a>.
+I am an undergraduated student majoring in Computer Science and Technology at Yingcai Honors College, <a href="https://en.uestc.edu.cn/" target="_blank"> University of Electronic Science and Technology of China (UESTC)</a>.

 I previously worked as a machine-learning researcher at UESTC, where I have the privilege of collaborating with Prof. <a href="https://scholar.google.com/citations?user=M7Ocw0YAAAAJ&hl=zh-CN&oi=ao" target="_blank"> Yazhou Ren</a>